rschroll/prsannots/README.rst

   few annotations).
 This should be sped up, but I haven't figured out where the bottleneck is yet.
 In the meantime, please be patient.

+PDF viewers:
+  The freehand annotations get written directly on the PDF file, and should be viewable in any PDF viewer.
+Highlight annotations use the PDF annotation mechanism, which is supported by only some PDF viewers.
+We ensure that all notations are visible in Acrobat Reader.
+Other viewers (notably Evince and Xpdf) do not display the highlight annotations.
+The working assumption is that this is a failure of the viewer, but I'll happily accept patches to make these annotations more widely supported, provided they do not complicate the code too much.

 About
 '''''